eyeem/Public-API/endpoints/albums/POST_albums_id_share.md

 ### Description
 ***
-Share an album to the user's connected social media services.
+Share an album to an external Social service.

 ### Parameters